This homage to Kazimir Malevich is a confirmation of Tom R. Chambers'

 New work [posters] utilizing paintings by Kazimir Malevich to explore pixel configurations for "Pixelscapes":

-And this premise becomes one of homage a second time - first, "My Dear Malevich" - by utilizing paintings by Kazimir Malevich to explore at
+The premise becomes one of homage a second time - first, "My Dear Malevich" (http://tomrchambers.com/malevich_dir.html) - by utilizing paintings by Kazimir Malevich to explore at the pixel level

 Suprematism by Kazimir Malevich